 Primary vs Secondary Data

 Primary data are collected with the objective of identifying some specific factors needed by the researcher.
 For this purpose, he can use the questionnaires specifying the special factors that he needs to collect.
 These data should not have been collected by another investigator previously in order to be primary data.
-Therefore, before collecting the primary data it is crucial to investigate if there is any other source available with the information interested by the researcher.
+Therefore, before collecting the primary data, it is crucial to investigate if there is any other source available with the information interested by the researcher.

 It is very interesting to know that primary data can be converted into secondary data by performing statistical operation on the primary data.
 In this particular case, primary data, which had been collected by the researcher, have been altered so that he can use the amended data right away for his intended purposes.
-In this manner, he is not using the, original primary data, as they were, but altered data.
-It is very clear, that the, original primary data, become secondary data for the owner after operating the statistical methods.
+In this manner, he is not using the original primary data, as they were, but altered data.
+It is very clear, that the original primary data become secondary data for the owner after operating the statistical methods.
+By using the secondary data, costs can be eliminated.
+Apart from the information gathered by the media, the secondary data can also be obtained from the information recorded in the interviews or surveys.
+This highlights that there are a number of differences between primary and secondary data.
+Now let us sum up the difference in the following manner.

-In summary, primary data are those that have never been collected before, and are collected solely for the purpose of your investigation whereas, the secondary data (for you) may have been collected as per the requirement of the owner’s investigation.
-Use of the secondary data is highly advisable if and only if they can be modeled according to your requirement, unless otherwise, there is a special purpose of conducting a primary data research despite the time and cost factors.
+• Use of the secondary data is highly advisable if and only if they can be modeled according to your requirement, unless otherwise, there is a special purpose of conducting a primary data research despite the time and cost factors.

 • Gathering primary data can be very costly in comparison to secondary data gathering.